Lymia/CaveBiomeAPI-Compat/README.md

 # SimpleCaveBiomes

 A drop-in replacement for CaveBiomeAPI with better mod compatibility.
+Only Forge is currently supported.

 You can find the original project here: [CaveBiomeAPI](https://www.curseforge.com/minecraft/mc-mods/cavebiomeapi)